In the anterior approach the patient is lying supine with the extended arm externally rotated (figure).

 The needle may inadvertently be withdrawn from the joint after anaesthetic injection during the switch to connect the syringe with contrast.
 This could be avoided by using a three-way connector between the two syringes containing the anaesthetic and the injection fluid (contrast or medication).

-The needle is advanced at a caudo-cranial angle along the long axis of the transducer aiming for the anterior recess near the junc- tion of the femoral neck with the femoral head (Fig. B and C).
+The needle is advanced at a caudo-cranial angle along the long axis of the transducer aiming for the anterior recess near the junction of the femoral neck with the femoral head (see US and illustration).

 The bevel of the needle should be facing toward the joint.

-When the needle makes contact with the femoral head-neck junction it is slightly retracted.
+When the needle makes contact with the femoral head-neck junction it is slightly retracted to prevent inadvertently injection underneath the synovial fold of the hip joint capsule (see drawing).

-If one sees that it is within the joint capsule, 10-15 mL contrast or medication is injected and one sees the anterior recess swell with fluid confirming the intra-articular positioning.
+If correctly positioned within the joint capsule, 10-15 mL contrast media or medication is injected and the anterior recess will distend by the injected fluid confirming the intra-articular positioning.

 Indications for CT or MR arthrography of the knee are evaluation of the post-operative meniscus, query intra-articular bodies, evaluation of the stability of osteochondral lesions and evaluation of articular cartilage.
 One may also be requested to inject medication such as corticosteroids and/or a local anaesthetic.